andrecorreaneto/terraform-oci-cis-landing-zone-policies/README.md

 - **exainfra**: compartment´s intent to hold *Exatada Cloud Service infrastructure* related resources, hence this value drives the creation of *Exatada Cloud Service infrastructure* policies.
 - **enclosing**: drives the creation of policies that are scoped to more than one compartment, as a compartment tagged as *enclosing* is intended to be the parent of above compartment types.

-Policies are always attached to the compartment itself.

-The same compartment can be assigned one to multiple types, as a comma separated list.
+Multiple values can be assigned to *cislz-cmp-type*, as a comma separated list.
 No policies are created if there is no tag assignment or an invalid value is provided.

 #### cislz-consumer-groups-\<suffix\> Tags